List of Major League Baseball awards: Warren C. Giles Trophy

 The Warren C. Giles Trophy is presented annually to the champion of the National League.
 The award is named for Warren Giles, who was league president from 1951 to 1969.
 Until 2017 the award was passed from champion to champion (like the NHL's Stanley Cup, but unlike the American League) as opposed a new trophy being created each season.
 Starting in 2017, an identical trophy as the American League trophy was made, and a new trophy is now made each season.
 Warren's son Bill Giles, the honorary league president and former part-owner of the Philadelphia Phillies, presents the trophy to the National League champion at the conclusion of each National League Championship Series.
-The Philadelphia Phillies are the current holders of the Giles Trophy after beating the San Diego Padres in the 2022 National League Championship Series.
+The Los Angeles Dodgers are the current holders of the Giles Trophy after beating the Milwaukee Brewers in the 2025 National League Championship Series.

 William Harridge Trophy

 The William Harridge Trophy is the American League's counterpart to the Giles Trophy, and is presented each year to the American League champion.
 Prior to 2017, the trophy featured a golden eagle, the league's emblem, sitting atop a silver baseball and clutching the American League banner.
 Since 2017, the trophy is all silver with a pennant on top.
 The trophy is named for Will Harridge, who was league president from 1931 to 1958.
-The Houston Astros are the current holders of the Harridge Trophy in honor of their 2022 American League Championship Series win over the New York Yankees.
+The Toronto Blue Jays are the current holders of the Harridge Trophy after their 2025 American League Championship Series win over the Seattle Mariners.
 A new trophy is awarded each season.

 Individual awards

 Most Valuable Player

 The Most Valuable Player Award (commonly known as the MVP) is an annual award given to one outstanding player in each league of Major League Baseball.
 The MVP originated in 1910 as the Chalmers Award, sponsored by the Chalmers Automobile Company.
 Chalmers presented the award until 1914.
 The National and American Leagues presented their own "League Awards" from 1922 to 1929, after which the BBWAA began to present an unofficial award.
 Since 1931, it has been officially presented by the BBWAA.
 It was officially called the Kenesaw Mountain Landis Memorial Baseball Award until 2020, following complaints from past MVP winners about Landis's role in stonewalling racial integration.
-The most recent award winners are Aaron Judge of the New York Yankees in the American League and Paul Goldschmidt of the St. Louis Cardinals in the National League.
+The most recent award winners are Aaron Judge of the New York Yankees in the American League and Shohei Ohtani of the Los Angeles Dodgers in the National League.